National Union (Portugal): History

 The party won all seats in elections to the National Assembly of Portugal from 1934 to 1973.
 Opposition candidates were nominally allowed after 1945 but prematurely withdrew in the 1945 and 1973 legislative elections.
 In 1970, two years after Salazar had been replaced as a leader and prime minister by Marcelo Caetano, the name of the party was changed to Acção Nacional Popular ("People's National Action").
 Subsequent to Salazar's retirement, the party faced formal competition in the 1969 legislative election.
 However, the conduct of this election was little different from past contests, with the ANP winning all constituencies in a landslide.

+Under Caetano, the party and the regime further softened its rule; the police is reported to "have become more respectful of legality [...] and would spare systematically moderate opponents", and the People's National Action proclaimed that it would move "toward a degree of pluralism".
+Censorship was softened, political debates occurred, while strikes and demonstrations came to be tolerated.
+Caetano also permitted the formation of a non-state labor movement, the General Confederation of the Portuguese Workers.
+Compared to Salazar, Caetano presided over "a far more open, more pluralist, more socially just system".

+The most important ideological change that Caetano implemented was reforming Salazar's syndicalism: in 1969, Caetano gave the state syndicates a right to elect their own leadership without government approval.
+Graham and Makler wrote that this reform proved revolutionary: "Within months the sindicatos, which for decades had been trade unions in name only, began to be transformed from amorphous government agencies into genuine instruments of the workers.
+For the first time opposition elements, including Communists in the case of some sindicatos, swept the union elections, and the elections were allowed to stand."
+Wage disputes were also reformed, and the workers' syndicates would not select their own representatives in the disputes, granting independent bargaining power.
+Caetano also introduced a vast range of new social programs, and ensured their enforcement.

+Caetano has been described as a "frustrated liberal" who was willing to but unable to implement the process of democratization, and who was thwarted in his reforms by the salazarista forces.
+Ultimately, he was unable to move forward with his reforms, and he came to preside over "liberalization without democratization".
+The political gridlock that Caetano encountered, together with the colonial wars, growing factionalism and the growth of independent labor movement, resulted in "the total incapacity of the Caetano regime to find a political solution."

 The party had no real philosophy apart from support for the regime.
 The National Syndicalist leader, Francisco Rolão Preto criticized the National Union in 1945 as a “grouping of moderates of all parties, bourgeois without soul or faith in the national and revolutionary imperatives of our time”.